 ... and celebrating their 50th wedding anniversary.

 We are proud Americans.
 As with most Americans, our ancestors came to these shores relatively recently.
 In our immediate families, the immigration took place in the first quarter of the 20th century.
 So, all eight of our grandparents were born in Europe.
 We've chosen to make each of those grandparents a starting-point in one of the eight sets of web pages that document our direct-line ancestors.
 These Detailed Ancestry Pages include photographs where available, complete sets of notes, and identify readily accessible sources.
 These are accessible by clicking on the blue icons below.
 Several collateral lines (relatives by marriage) are also handled in this manner.

 In addition, indented Descendants' Lists are available below (red icons) for portions of our family database where we have significant information that is not shown in the direct-line ancestries.
 These lists provide vital data about each individual, plus an index for ease of access.
 Lists labeled Family (rather than a specific name) indicate that the people listed for Generation 2 may or may not be siblings, but are likely all related since they bear the same surname and lived in close proximity to each other at the time of the first written records.
 Research Reports (green icons), authored by Vic Berecz, deal with specific important topics related to our family's history.
 Photo Galleries (yellow icons) provide interactive viewing of groups of photos related to family lines or themes.
 There are two SpotLite™ Presentations (purple icons) which represent an experimental approach to presenting in-depth information about a part of our family over roughly a half-century era.
 These presentations are intended for viewing on a standard high-definition display (1920x1080).
-Finally, Featured Family Members (found in the box near the bottom of this page) are one-page, largely pictorial biographies of family members whose lives and/or deaths are particularly interesting, or teach an important life-lesson.
+Finally, Featured Family Members (found in the box just below these introductory paragraphs) are one-page, largely pictorial biographies of family members whose lives and/or deaths are particularly interesting, or teach an important life-lesson.

 We intend that no living persons are identified here without permission.
 If a living person is inadvertently